williamreidVersion1/TGCO-May2025-Answer/README.md

 # The-Great-Java-Code-Off

-•	Teams of 4 will have 75mins to solve the problem.
+•	Teams of 3-4 will have 75mins to solve the problem.

-•	The solution should be in Java, there is no restrictions on which library can be used.
+•	The solution should be in Java, there are no other restrictions.

 •	Teams are encouraged to let the more junior members write the code with seniors guiding.